 Please note that you must be available for the TA assignment from the first day of classes to three working days after the examination period.
 Although the specific duties assigned by the Department are not uniformly spread over the four month period, the total remuneration for the assignment is uniform across this period.

 Teaching Assistant Workshop Note: the in person workshop is temporarily being conducted by your individual instructor.

 The Department of Chemistry holds a Teaching Assistant Workshop for all graduate student teaching assistants at the beginning of the Fall term.
 Attendance at a Teaching Assistant Workshop is mandatory for new graduate students in the Department of Chemistry.
 You will only need to attend the Teaching Assistant Workshop one time and you will receive a certificate of attendance that you will need to keep as proof of attendance for future assignments.

 Some of the benefits of attending this workshop are:

 - Enhance your teaching strategies to be a successful teaching assistant

 - Develop your interpersonal, leadership, and coordination skills

 - Help make your experience as a teaching assistant more enjoyable and rewarding

 Workshops are held the week before classes begin in the Fall term.
 If you start your first TA position in the Winter or Spring terms, you will be given the required information by the instructor of the assigned course.

-The next Teaching Assistant Workshop will be held September 2020.
+The next Teaching Assistant Workshop will be held TBA.